To understand development of Mesos Framework, I developed a simple useless framework example called msh.

 At first, you should distribute this directory to the all slaves on the same location.

-command on any server.
+Then, you can run msh command on any server.
 For example:

 $ cat /etc/hosts | ./msh -- cat -n 2>/dev/null